Automattic/vip-quickstart/README.md

 The first time you run the installer will be the slowest.
 It’s also the most dependent on the speed of your internet connection.
 This is because it has to download the virtual machine image, Ubuntu package updates, the full checkout of WordPress trunk, and the full VIP Plugins repository.
 Subsequent runs will only update this base.

+If Subversion is installed to your local PATH, the init script (no matter what operating system you're using) will use that.
+If not, no worries; we'll just offload SVN to the VM.

 ### Unix

 If you’re on a Unix-based machine with a Bash shell, setup is pretty easy: